-Code sharing is a concept which is whispered in low tone around the office, is being shouted loud by tools producers and is simply misunderstood by the great part of us, IT folks.
+Codesharing is a concept that is whispered in a low tone around the office, is being shouted loud by tools producers, and is simply misunderstood by the great part of us, IT folks.

-Management people wish every single line of code to be shared and 100% reusable, they see only one single fact: less code means less costs.
+Management people wish every single line of code to be shared and 100% reusable, they see only one single fact: less code means fewer costs.

 Developers… where do I start?